 To set a matter down for trial, a party may file a notice of trial in Form 40 (SCCR 12-1(2)).
 The filing party must then promptly serve a copy of the filed notice of trial on all parties of record (SCCR 12-1(6)).
 Practice Direction PD-25-Notices of Trial and Trial Certificates directs that a notice of trial must be filed within 30 days of the trial date being reserved.
-If the hearing of a trial is reset to a new trial date, a new notice of trial must be filed.
-Where a trial has been reset to a new date, a new trial certificate must be filed unless the initial trial certificate was filed at least 14 days before but not more than 28 days before the date of the rescheduled trial date.
+If a new trial date is set, a new notice of trial must be filed.
+Also, where a trial has been reset to a new date, a new trial certificate must be filed unless the initial trial certificate was filed at least 14 days before but not more than 28 days before the date of the re-scheduled trial date.